The pain of feeling caught in sugar

 And you'll receive help to reframe how you see the growth process, so that you can relax and settle in to your healing rather than feeling like you have to try really hard and make it happen on your own.

 This course is especially designed for highly sensitive people and those who want a gentle approach.
-Step by step, with gentle persistence, you'll get there.
+Step by step, with gentle persistence, change is possible.

 How the course works